s7manth/tp/docs/tutorials/RemovingFields.md

 ### Assisted refactoring

-The `mod` field in `Person` is actually an instance of the `seedu.address.model.person.Modass.
-Since removing the `Address` class will break the application, we start by identifying `Address`'s usages.
-This allows us to see code that depends on `Address` to function properly and edit them on a case-by-case basis.
-Right-click the `Address` class and select `Refactor` \> `Safe Delete` through the menu.
+The `mod` field in `Person` is actually an instance of the `seedu.address.model.person.Mod.
+Since removing the `Mod` class will break the application, we start by identifying `Mod`'s usages.
+This allows us to see code that depends on `Mod` to function properly and edit them on a case-by-case basis.
+Right-click the `Mod` class and select `Refactor` \> `Safe Delete` through the menu.
 * :bulb: To make things simpler, you can unselect the options `Search in comments and strings` and `Search for text occurrences`

 ![Usages detected](../images/remove/UnsafeDelete.png)